Cessna Cessna 172, Skyhawk, P172 Powermatic, and French F172/FP172 1963–1974 Parts Catalog (P/N P529-12)

 Specifications, Paint, and Trim Codes

 Authentic restorations require exact data.
-Beyond basic structural pieces, this manual includes comprehensive color and trim charts.
-You can directly decode the Finish and Trim plates located on the lower door jamb—including specific paint codes like CES-1054-398 or CES-1054-156.
+Beyond basic structural pieces, this manual includes comprehensive Color Code charts and Upholstery combination charts.
+You can directly decode the Finish and Trim plate diagrams located on the lower door jamb—including specific paint codes like CES-1054-398 or CES-1054-156.
 Detailed serialization code records are also provided.
 These are crucial for verifying part interchangeability on critical components like bearing assemblies and relays.

 Note that this document focuses strictly on component identification rather than repair procedures.
 Before ordering replacement parts or performing active service on certified aircraft, always consult a certified A&P mechanic and verify against current maintenance directives to ensure flight safety.